AroshaSilva/SideLoad_-_APK_Installer/README.md

 2. **Extract the Files**
    - Create a folder named ' platform-tools ' or Extract the zip file to your C:\ (primary disk), but ensure that all the extracted files must be within a folder named 'platform-tools'.

-*This location is non-negotiable as this software application will only look for the platform-tool folder located among the folders in your C:\ disk or refer to (3.1)[^1] in this page.
+*This location is non-negotiable as this software application will only look for the platform-tool folder located among the folders in your C:\ disk or refer to[^1].
 This app originally will not access any other system or personal files other than files in ' C:\platform-tools ' folder.*

 NOTE: Extracting files to this location ensures that this app won't access any personal or system files.